radekcz/eshop/README.md

 - **application** - proper REST API based on Spring Boot built by Maven
     - API accepts JSON or XML input data.
-    - Another input data converter can be added to class `EShopConverter` where is an example of a converter.
+    - Another input data converter can be added to class `EShopConverter` (there is an example of a converter) and application is ready to use this this new data format.
-- **acceptance-test** - module contains independent acceptance tests for this REST API
+- **acceptance-test** - module contains independent acceptance tests for this REST API based on `RestTemplate` framework.

 #### Running (application)